asyncapi/website/pages/docs/tutorials/streetlights.md

 # Introduction

-In this tutorial, you get started with actual code and a sample real-world use case.
+In this tutorial, you get started with actual code for a sample real-world use case.
 Let's pretend you have a company called Smarty Lighting and you install smart-city streetlight lighting systems.
-This is a use case of Internet of things (IoT).
+This is a use case of the Internet of things (IoT).

 You're going to use Node.js and Mosquitto as the message broker to build a Smartylighting Streetlights API, that allows you to manage city lights remotely.